Thomascountz/thomascountz/_posts/2018-03-23-perceptrons-in-neural-networks.md

 ---
-title: Perceptrons in Neural Networks
-subtitle: Learning Machine Learning Journal 1
-author: Thomas Countz
 layout: post
+title: "Perceptrons in Neural Networks"
+subtitle: "Learning Machine Learning Journal 1"
-tags: ["machine-learning"]
+tags: [machine-learning]
 ---
 Perceptrons are a type of artificial neuron that predates the sigmoid neuron.
 It appears that they were invented in 1957 by [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt) at the Cornell Aeronautical Laboratory.

 The initial difference between sigmoids and perceptrons, as I understand it, is that perceptrons deal with binary inputs and outputs exclusively.